Working and Feeling in the Modern British Hospital

 The NHS is Britain’s largest single employer, with most of its staff working in hospitals.
 Despite complaints from staff about the decline of deference; the alienation, individualism, and managerialism that supposedly now permeates healthcare institutions; and the increasing threat of stress, burnout, and emotional ill-health to NHS staff, we know little about how working life in a British hospital has changed over the past seventy years.
 To address this gap, this project explores the experience of NHS hospital staff and examines the impact of new policies, practices, and ideologies on ‘ordinary’ workers’ feelings and experiences.
 With help from oral history interviews, archival research, and observations, I use the hospital as a case study to investigate the shifting emotions and experiences of work in Britain since 1948.

-More than a quarter of the adult population will, at some point in their life, get cystitis - an inflammation of the bladder, usually resulting from a bacterial infection.
+More than a quarter of the adult population will, at some point in their life, get a Urinary Tract Infection - an infection of the urethra, bladder, or kidneys.
 For many people, it can easily be cleared up by over-the-counter remedies or widely available antibiotics.
 That, and its sheer prevalence, means that it is hardly an exciting disease.
-It has, since its identification in the nineteenth century, attracted very little attention from medical researchers and most general practitioners seem to subconsciously slot it into the category of mild nuisance rather than a major source of pain and suffering worthy of their care and attention.
-And yet, cystitis can be life-threatening (for the elderly), chronic, and almost impossible to treat effectively.
-Drawing on my own experiences as a woman with persistent cystitis, and unlike the medical profession, this project takes cystitis seriously.
-Together with filmmaker Rita Maria Conry, I am making a documentary about women's experiences of cystitis and curating a companion Instagram called Self Examination.
+It has, since its identification in the nineteenth century, attracted very little attention from medical researchers and most general practitioners seem to subconsciously slot it into the category of a mild nuisance rather than a major source of pain and suffering worthy of their care and attention.
+And yet, UTIs can be life-threatening (for the elderly), chronic, and almost impossible to treat effectively.
+Drawing on my own experiences as a woman with recurrent UTIs, and unlike the medical profession, this project takes UTIs seriously.
+Together with filmmakers Rita Maria Conry and Gemma Duncan, I am making a documentary about women's experiences of cystitis and curating a companion Instagram called Self Examination.
 Both are supported by the Healthy Scepticism project.

 I am part of the Healthy Scepticism team.
 Funded by the Wellcome Trust, the project seeks to "examine how evidence about health and healthcare has come to occupy such an inflexible space, such that it must only be “right” or “wrong,” rather than what it actually is: continually in progress, malleable, flexible and shifting, always in revision, always in progress.
 How did we become a society, a world, a globe so invested in evidence that we forgot that, as any good detective will tell you, it’s just the stuff we follow to draw the best conclusions we can, rather than an immutable, permanent, absolute record of what is and will always be."
 As part of this project, I am co-creating a film about cystitis, co-curating a feminist healthcare histories Instagram, and co-writing articles with Dr Caitjan Gainty about NHS 'heroes', vaccine hesitancy, and health inequalities.
 You can sign up for our free newsletter here.